mathew-j-davis/boxesandarrows/examples/run.md

 3. Process all edges (from both dedicated edge files and the mixed YAML file)

 The verbose output should show the processing steps in this order.

+For relative node positioning, the application should:
+1. Process absolute positioned nodes first
+2. Then process relative positioned nodes, calculating their positions based on the reference nodes and anchors
+3. The resulting diagram should show nodes correctly positioned relative to their reference nodes

 ## Creating and Viewing Output